raul23/search-ebooks/README.rst

 potential of the ``search-ebooks`` script for searching for complex types of query.

-In all the examples, this is the list of ebooks we will search:
+In all the examples, this is the list of ebooks we will search from:

 .. image:: https://raw.githubusercontent.com/raul23/images/master/search-ebooks/readme/tests/list_of_ebooks.png
    :target: https://raw.githubusercontent.com/raul23/images/master/search-ebooks/readme/tests/list_of_ebooks.png